Skip to main content

 • If you make an unintended change, you might not realize it because the list view hides the hierarchical impact.

-Some operations are unavailable in Sorting Mode
+Some operations are unavailable in Sort & Filter Mode

 Hierarchy-related actions (add task, reorder, change level, delete, etc.) are blocked so the flattened view cannot mask structural changes or accidental edits.